 - CTE Participant definition

-- A student who has completed and passed a single course in a CTE program.
+- A student who has completed and passed a single course worth at least 1 credit in a CTE program.

 - Placement surveys are no longer restricted only to concentrators who graduate.
 Under Perkins V, placement information should be collected for all CTE concentrators who left secondary education in the reporting year (those who placed in the second quarter after exiting high school).
 Performance Measure 3S1 includes students who graduated (including mid-term and summer graduates), dropped out, aged out, or attained a GED.